bitstadium/HockeySDK-Mac/docs/Guide-Installation-Setup-template.md

 In general there are two solutions.
 The first one is to use an `NSExceptionHandler` class instead of an `NSUncaughtExceptionHandler`.
 But this has a few drawbacks which are detailed in `BITCrashReportExceptionApplication.h`.

-Instead we provide the optional `NSApplication` subclass `BITCrashReportExceptionApplication` which handles cases 2 and 3.
+Instead we provide the optional `NSApplication` subclass `BITCrashExceptionApplication` which handles cases 2 and 3.

 **Installation:**

 * Open the applications `Info.plist`
 * Search for the field `Principal class`
-* Replace `NSApplication` with `BITCrashReportExceptionApplication`
+* Replace `NSApplication` with `BITCrashExceptionApplication`

-Alternatively, if you have your own NSApplication subclass, change it to be a subclass of `BITCrashReportExceptionApplication` instead.
+Alternatively, if you have your own NSApplication subclass, change it to be a subclass of `BITCrashExceptionApplication` instead.

 ### Automatic sending of crash reports

 If you want to send all crash reports automatically, configure the SDK with the following code:

-    [[BITCrashReportManager sharedCrashReportManager] setAutoSubmitCrashReport: YES];
+    [[BITHockeyManager sharedHockeyManager].crashManager setAutoSubmitCrashReport: YES];

 ### Improved startup crashes handling